 - Members of JCU Council (given the University has a Child Care Centre as a controlled entity);

 - Staff who may be appointed as directors of JCU Early Learning Centres (a controlled entity of JCU);

-- School (as in primary and secondary) outreach and engagement staff within the Division of Student Life and Marketing Directorate
+- School (as in primary and secondary) outreach and engagement staff within the Education Division and Marketing Directorate

 - Diploma of Higher Education Staff

 - Indigenous Education and Research Centre Staff

 - Staff and Directors of JCU College (a controlled entity of JCU)

 3.2.5 JCU also requires as part of its Security Services Contract that Security Staff have a Blue Card.

 3.3 Persons who are employed or otherwise engaged by the University who hold a Blue Card and are issued with a Disqualification Order issued by a court or who have been charged with a disqualifying offence are subject to management action detailed in the Working with Children Check (Blue Card) Procedure.